 What remains of the temple can be visited on a ticket to the Forum Romanum.
 I highly recommend a visit, if only for the brilliant view of the Colosseum you have from the far end of the temple platform.
 The apse of the Roma part is still standing (see the image on the left), while the Santa Francesca Romana was built onto the platform of the Venus part on the other side.
 Please beware that the church cannot be visited from the Forum itself.
 You have to exit the Forum and take the slightly steep Clivo di Venere Felice (named after the goddess) to get to the church.
 To further complicate things, if you want to get a good look at the church’s facade, you have to admire it from the Forum, or better still: from the Palatine Hill.

 The first Christian building at this site was a small oratory dedicated to Saints Peter and Paul.
 It has been attributed to Pope Paulus I (757-767), but the Paul in the name of the oratory is definitely the apostle and not the pope (who was never canonised).
 According to the apocryphal Acts of Peter (second century), there once was a powerful sorcerer in Rome named Simon Magus.
 With his tricks, he had gained favour with the emperor.
 His actions led to a conflict with Saint Peter, and in order to prove his divine powers, Simon offered to show that he could levitate high up in the sky.
 The point was apparently to prove that he was able to ascend to heaven, as Christ had done.
 When he did so, Peter dropped to his knees and prayed for God to intervene.
 As a result, Simon fell out of the sky and was mortally wounded (or stoned by the mob, which turned against him).
-The Acts of Peter and Paul (perhaps fifth century) add that Paul was present as well, and that the emperor involved was actually Nero.
+The Acts of Peter and Paul (perhaps fourth century) add that Paul was present as well, and that the emperor involved was actually Nero.
 Two stones with the imprints of Peter’s knees are now kept in the church.
 They show that Peter prayed very, very hard (see the image below)!